team-1-2/Repository/README.md

 ### Rules:

-1) When you add a file here give cedit to the creator.
+1) When you add a file here give credit to the creator.
   He deserves it and also put the original link.

 2) No viruses.
-If you add a virus here wthout telling people its a virus you could be sued.
+If you add a virus here without telling people its a virus you could be sued.

 3) All content here has to be 7+ or lower.

-4)Don't mess up or delete ANY of the files.
+4) Don't mess up or delete ANY of the files.

-5)Don't behave like a nimrod here and be nice.
+5) Don't behave like a nimrod here and be nice.

 ## Instructions